Nevue Fine Art Marketing

 4. Low Listing Fees

 When you list an item for sale on Etsy, you pay a $0.20 listing fee to keep your item in the marketplace for up to 4 months.
 Once the item is sold, you also pay a percentage off each sale and a payment processing fee.
 Although these fees may seem daunting, they are low compared to significant marketplaces like Amazon or eBay.
-However, understanding what your costs will be before you open an Etsy shop is always good practice so that you can plan accordingly.
+However, understanding your costs before you open an Etsy shop is always good practice so that you can plan accordingly.

 5. You Keep the Rights to Your Prints

-When you sell art prints on your Etsy shop, you retain the rights to your prints.
+When you sell art on your Etsy shop, you retain the rights to your prints.
 You can sell them elsewhere if you choose to do so.

 6. You Can Use Etsy’s Promotional Tools